vikingeducation/assignment_sql_taste/README.md

 ##All months in the second half of the year where average daily trading volume was below 10,000,000.

+  SELECT AVG(volume) AS trading_volume_avg,
+  month
+  FROM tutorial.aapl_historical_stock_price
+  WHERE month > 5
+  AND volume < 10000000
+  GROUP BY month

-A list of all calendar months by average daily trading volume (so only 12 rows), sorted from highest to lowest.
+##A list of all calendar months by average daily trading volume (so only 12 rows), sorted from highest to lowest.

+  SELECT AVG(volume) AS trading_volume_avg,
+  month
+  FROM tutorial.aapl_historical_stock_price
+  GROUP BY month
+  ORDER BY trading_volume_avg DESC

+##Count how many unique months there are in the data set

+  SELECT COUNT(DISTINCT month)
+  FROM tutorial.aapl_historical_stock_price

+##Count how many unique years there are in the data set

+  SELECT COUNT(DISTINCT year)
+  FROM tutorial.aapl_historical_stock_price

+##Count how many unique prices there are in the data set

+  SELECT COUNT(DISTINCT open)
+  FROM tutorial.aapl_historical_stock_price

-Count how many unique months there are in the data set Count how many unique years there are in the data set Count how many unique prices there are in the data set Return the percentage of unique prices compared to all prices in the data set A listing of all months by their average daily trading volume and a classification that puts this volume into the following categories: "Low" = below 10MM, "Medium" = 10-25 MM, "High" = above 25MM
+##Return the percentage of unique prices compared to all prices in the data set

+A listing of all months by their average daily trading volume and a classification that puts this volume into the following categories: "Low" = below 10MM, "Medium" = 10-25 MM, "High" = above 25MM
 A listing of average monthly price plus which quarter of the year they are in (e.g. "Q2" or "Q4").
 This same listing filtered for only Q4 (use the new column not the months explicitly as part of this filtering).